czernous/persian-hugo/exampleSite/content/about/_index.md

 Would you like to increase your brand authority and have better conversion rates?

-I help small businesses in the UK drive traffic to their website by writing engaging and optimised blog posts, social media and website content.
+I help small businesses in the UK drive traffic to their website by writing engaging and optimised blog posts and social media content.

 **Need help generating quality leads?** [**Contact me**](https://www.ruthchernous.com/contact/ "Contact me")